go-bootstrap/go-bootstrap/README.md

 10. A minimal Vagrantfile is provided.

-11. [github.com/tools/godep](https://github.com/tools/godep) is chosen to manage dependencies.

-12. [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) is chosen to connect to a database.
+11. [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) is chosen to connect to a database.

-13. [github.com/gorilla](https://github.com/gorilla) is chosen for a lot of the HTTP plumbings.
+12. [github.com/gorilla](https://github.com/gorilla) is chosen for a lot of the HTTP plumbings.

-14. [github.com/carbocation/interpose](https://github.com/carbocation/interpose) is chosen as the middleware library.
+13. [github.com/carbocation/interpose](https://github.com/carbocation/interpose) is chosen as the middleware library.

-15. [github.com/tylerb/graceful](https://github.com/tylerb/graceful) is chosen to enable graceful shutdown.
+14. [github.com/tylerb/graceful](https://github.com/tylerb/graceful) is chosen to enable graceful shutdown.

-16. [github.com/rnubel/pgmgr](https://github.com/rnubel/pgmgr) is chosen as the database migration and management tool for PostgreSQL.
+15. [github.com/rnubel/pgmgr](https://github.com/rnubel/pgmgr) is chosen as the database migration and management tool for PostgreSQL.

-17. [github.com/mattes/migrate](https://github.com/mattes/migrate) is chosen as the database migration and management tool for MySQL.
+16. [github.com/mattes/migrate](https://github.com/mattes/migrate) is chosen as the database migration and management tool for MySQL.

-18. [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus) is chosen as the logging library.
+17. [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus) is chosen as the logging library.

-19. [github.com/spf13/viper](https://github.com/spf13/viper) is chosen to manage application config.
+18. [github.com/spf13/viper](https://github.com/spf13/viper) is chosen to manage application config.